 Myalgic encephalomyelitis/chronic fatigue syndrome (ME/CFS) is a multisystem neuroimmune disease characterized by neurological, immunological, gastrointestinal, and mitochondrial disorders.
 The criteria include a “substantial impairment or decrease in the ability to engage in pre-illness levels of occupational, educational, social, or personal activities” for at least 6 months, accompanied by a profound fatigue that is not alleviated by rest, along with postexertional malaise, unrefreshing sleep, cognitive impairment, dysautonomia, especially postural orthostatic tachycardia syndrome (POTS), and altered pain and sensory perception.
-Since many recent studies have addressed the overlapping presentations between ME/CFS and long COVID, the Japanese authors examined the clinical and laboratory features of patients with long COVID who subsequently developed a clinical diagnosis of ME/CFS based on internationally standardized criteria.
-In their previous study, the same team of researchers found that the prevalence of ME/CFS following COVID-19 is 16.8%, significantly higher than the general population’s rate of less than 1%.
+Infection with Severe Acute Respiratory Syndrome Coronavirus-2 (SARS-CoV-2) can lead to a new disease called long-COVID-19 or post-acute COVID-19 syndrome (PACS).
+Long/post-COVID syndrome represents a heterogeneous nosological entity, despite similar or overlapping symptoms between patients, and clear diagnostic criteria are yet to be established.
+Numerous recent studies have addressed the overlapping presentations between ME/CFS and long COVID.
+In this study, the Japanese authors examined the clinical and laboratory features of patients with long COVID who subsequently developed a clinical diagnosis of ME/CFS based on internationally standardized criteria.
+In their previous study, the same team of researchers found that the prevalence of ME/CFS following COVID-19 is 16.8%, which is significantly higher than the general population rate (less than 1%).

-The pathogenesis of ME/CFS has not been fully elucidated.
-Immune dysfunction is a key feature of ME/CFS, and many symptoms suggest chronic immune activation.
-Biomedical findings in ME/CFS patients include T-cell abnormalities, diminished function of natural killer cells, mitochondrial dysfunction, and vascular and endothelial abnormalities.
+The pathogenesis of ME/CFS is not fully elucidated.
+Immune dysfunction is a key feature, and many symptoms suggest chronic immune activation.
+Biomedical findings include T-cell abnormalities, diminished function of natural killer (NK) cells, mitochondrial dysfunction, and vascular and endothelial abnormalities.
 Other findings include intolerance to exercise, reduced oxygen consumption, reduced anaerobic threshold, and abnormal metabolic profiles.

 light-chain ferritin structure